auth0/docs/articles/applications/native.md

 ---
 description: Learn to register and configure native/mobile applications using the Auth0 Dashboard.
 toc: true
+topics:
+  - applications
+contentType:
+    - how-to
+useCase:
+  - build-an-app
+  - add-login
+  - call-api
 ---
-# Native Applications
+# Register a Native Application using the Dashboard

-You'll need to create a Native Application if you want to integrate Auth0 with mobile, desktop, or hybrid apps that run natively on devices using Android, iOS, Windows, macOS, and so on.
+To integrate Auth0 with mobile, desktop, or hybrid apps that run natively on deviced (e.g., Android, iOS, Windows, macOS), you must first register your app as a Native/Mobile App.

 <%= include('./_configure', { application_type: 'Native', application_type_create: 'Native' }) %>